thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-01-three-peice-tech-writing-masterclass.md

 You know people who are so keen to have you read something, or play something, or watch something, that they become annoying?
 That’s me with this lecture.

-The lecture is given Larry McErnerney in the best kind of professory fashion; he’s confident, didactic, dramatic, and passionate.
-He’s also offering the most exciting kind of lecture: the lecture that tells you everything you’ve been taught is wrong, but I have here this red pill.
+The lecture is given by Larry McErnerney in the best kind of professory fashion.
+He’s confident, didactic, dramatic, and passionate.
+He’s also offering the most exciting kind of lecture: the lecture that tells you "everything you’ve been taught is wrong, but I have here this red pill…"

-Watch this, and then keep rewatching until adherence to its edits are your default setting.
+Watch this, and then keep rewatching until adherence to its edicts is your default setting.

 ## A podcast: Writing, Technically _with James Somers_